 Université Catholique de Louvain (UCL): Louvain-la-Neuve

-Fall semester: early September to late December*
+Term 1 (Fall semester): mid September to late December*

-Spring semester: late January to late June
+Term 2 (Spring semester): late January to late June

 When selecting a semester exchange program, students should take note of academic calendars that differ significantly from the University of Minnesota.
 Consider potential conflicts such as holidays, family events, graduation ceremonies, and summer jobs/internships early in the selection process.

 Work with Education Abroad Advisers and the Carlson Business Career Center for support addressing challenges.

 *Final exam period is in January so students obtain advanced permission from UCL to take exams at Carlson.

 This is a semester exchange program, where students take classes (in English or French) directly at a partner university and substitute that semester for a semester at the University of Minnesota.
 The partner university will send one of their students to the Carlson School of Management to take classes in their place.

 Exchanges often require students to demonstrate a high degree of independence, adaptability, and flexibility because support and service may be different from a US university.
 Examples of differences that exchange students should be prepared to encounter include varying housing options, the amount and timing of program details, grading based less on assignments and more on final exams, and an academic calendar that may differ significantly from the University of Minnesota.